Stericallyhindered/activision-account-platform-checker/README.md

 email:password
 ```

+you need to use the newest version of chrome

 the program will log in, solve the captcha using whisper for free, navigate to the profile and scrape all data related to account linking